- 9 minutes to read

 • Shrink Rights – Old Log Databases must be shrunk to regain allocated disk space, and the shrink operation requires membership in the sysadmin fixed server role or the db_owner fixed database role.
 See more here

 db_ddladmin is required for the service account to have proper rights to read statistics.
-Without this permission, performance may be degraded, especially true for remote servers (linked servers).
+Without this permission, performance may be degraded, especially for remote servers (linked servers).
 Read more here.
 Contact our support if you have any questions about this.

 All Nodinite specific databases